Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Application to the Multimodal ABCD Data

 Table \ref{tab:real_data} displays predictive performance and computational efficiency metrics for all methods, including R-squared, coverage, and interval width for our technique compared to the listed competitors.
 We report an overall $R^2$ computed by aggregating predictions across all ROIs without region-wise separation.
-In terms of our ABCD data, the $R^2$ suggests that our proposed XAI model, which assumes an additive decomposition of structural and network predictor effects—with a linearity assumption for the structural components—explains the outcome image better than more complex models such as BIRD-GP, which allow for nonlinear interactions between imaging modalities.
+In terms of our ABCD data, the $R^2$ suggests that our proposed XAI model explains the outcome image better than more complex models such as BIRD-GP, which allow for nonlinear interactions between imaging modalities.
 While BART and GLM cannot provide posterior predictive means and thus its Bayesian $R^2$ is not available.
 The frequentist $R^2$ for GLM is available and in the same range as our proposed method providing a qualitative comparison.
-As shown in Figure Supplementary Figure 4, there is structural heterogeneity in $R^2$ performance, with some regions being well explained and others poorly captured, which demonstrates the region-specific differences among ROIs.
+As shown in Supplementary Figure 3, there is structural heterogeneity in $R^2$ performance, with some regions being well explained and others poorly captured, which demonstrates the region-specific differences among ROIs.
 Summarizing the results by lobe, the $R^2$ is highest in the temporal lobe followed by the frontal and occipital lobes, with the lowest predictive performance in the limbic lobe.
-We compare the $R^2$ for our XAI model with and without the network-valued features in Appendix 3 and find a small improvement from compared to a model with spatial information alone.
+We compare the $R^2$ for our XAI model with and without the network-valued inputs.
+Section 3 of the supplementary file shows a small improvement from compared to a model with spatial information alone.

-Returning to Table \ref{tab:real_data}, in comparison to the the GLM, our proposed model performs similarly but provides predictive inference whereas GLM does not.
-Among the techniques that provide posterior predictive inference, our proposed XAI model provides nominal coverage followed by BIRD-GP with near nominal coverage and BART with severe under coverage.
+Our proposed XAI model provides nominal coverage followed by BIRD-GP with near nominal coverage and BART with severe under coverage (see Table \ref{tab:real_data}).
 In terms of credible interval length, BART provides the shortest intervals, explaining its poor coverage.
-In terms of computation, the XAI procedure takes approximately four times less than than other competitors that offer posterior predictive inference.
-In conclusion, our proposed model provides equivalent point prediction to its competitors while yielding superior predictive uncertainties and much faster computation which are of critical importance when dealing with large neuroimaging data sets.
+In terms of computation, the XAI takes approximately four times less than other competitors that offer posterior predictive inference.
+In conclusion, XAI provides equivalent point prediction while yielding superior predictive uncertainties and much faster computation which are of critical importance when dealing with large neuroimaging data sets.